Libertas.eu: Structure

 Libertas's intended structure evolved with time.
-It was originally intended to be an alliance of national parties, but it was later envisaged as a single pan-European party with candidates running as individual members of Libertas.
+It was originally intended to be an alliance of national parties, but it was later envisaged as a single European political party with candidates running as individual members of Libertas.
 By the end of April 2009, Libertas's structure had settled into a loose association of national member parties (either new or pre-existing), with each member party adhering to a set of core principles (see below) but retaining its independence and adding on additional policies as it felt appropriate.

 For the purposes of contending the 2009 European Parliament elections, Libertas candidates ran under lists (the lists of candidates presented to voters in a European election) branded with the Libertas identity, as exemplified by the French approach.
 Each list was made up of some combination of the following: